Senior Leadership Team

 Amanda studied at Victoria University in Wellington and has a bachelor’s Degree in Early Childhood Studies and Education and a Graduate Diploma in Primary Teaching.
 While studying, she worked alongside children as a holiday programme supervisor, babysitter and nanny.

 After graduating Amanda worked at Brooklyn Kids for two years and also completed two terms at Lyall Bay School as a New Entrant teacher.
-She is now one of our Foundation Room teachers.
+From 2024 she began as the Associate Dean of Preschool.

 “In my spare time, my partner and I enjoy baking, spending time outside, going for walks, taking out our inflatable kayak, camping and planning our next holiday!”